unsupervised-adult/BrainClipper/README.md

 - Records audio from your microphone
 - Transcribes speech to text using Whisper
 - Refines text with Gemma LLM (Ollama)
-- Copies the final result to your clipboard
+- Copies the final result to your clipboard using CopyQ

 ## Usage